 Uber Eats and Tesla are popular companies that use React Native to develop mobile applications.

 Which one to Choose - React or React Native?

 React is an ideal choice when you wish to build a stable user interface for web apps.
-On the other hand, choosing React Native would be a great move if you wish to develop mobile applications for different platforms.
+On the other hand, choosing React Native would be a great move if you wish to develop native-like mobile applications for Android and iOS platforms.